2026 World Cup: FIFA Forces Saeta to Modify Haiti’s Jersey

 A highly anticipated first match against Scotland

 Haiti’s schedule has also been revealed.
 The players will hold a training session on June 10 at Stockton University before heading to Boston the following day.
-June 12 will be marked by the pre-match press conference at Boston Stadium, followed by the final training session at the NER Training Centre.
+June 12 will be marked by the pre-match press conference at Boston Stadium, followed by the final training session at the NER Training Center.
 The team will thus complete its preparations before entering the competition against the Scots.

 An Algerian referee for Haiti – Scotland